Janhavi-2001/Janhavi-2001/README.md

 ### Welcome to my profile!

-I'm Janhavi Pimplikar, a current third-year computer engineering undergraduate at Pimpri-Chinchwad College of Engineering Pune, India.
+I'm Janhavi Pimplikar, a final year computer engineering undergraduate at Pimpri-Chinchwad College of Engineering Pune, India.
 Thank you for checking out my GitHub profile and do reach out to me if you have mutual interests in tech!

 **🤓 Tech Interests**
 \